duhengforever/specification/specification-schema.md

 #### 2.3.8 StartTime
    - Type: `Long`
-   - Description: The startup timestamp that a message can be delivered to consumer client.
+   - Description: This field represents the start timestamp of which the message can be delivered to consumer.
 It is represented as a long value which is defined as the difference, measured in milliseconds, between this time and midnight, January 1, 1970 UTC.
    If this field isn't set explicitly, use `BornTimestamp` as the startup timestamp.
    - Constraints: OPTIONAL

 #### 2.3.9 StopTime
    - Type: `Long`
-   - Description: This field means that a message discarded time, if an undelivered message's stop time is reached, the message should be destroyed.
+   - Description: This field represents the discard time of the message, if an undelivered message's stop time is reached, the message should be destroyed.
 If an earlier timestamp is set than `StartTime` or isn't set explicitly, that means the message does not expire.
    It is represented as a long value which is defined as the difference, measured in milliseconds, between this time and midnight, January 1, 1970 UTC.
    - Constraints: OPTIONAL